Need help? Call us 0800 032 9366

 Sight performance

-The right spectrum makes small print snap into focus at the same brightness that feels "muddy" under a poorer light.
+A high fidelity spectrum makes small print snap into focus at the same brightness when it feels "blurred" under a poor quality light.

 Sleep & body clock